ethanak/TalkingCaliper/README.md

 Additional elements: two Schottky diodes, two resistors, optional capacitor.

+Instead of Schottky diodes, you can use rectifier diodes of min.
+0.5A as a last resort, but you have to take into account that the voltage supplying the I2S amplifier circuit may drop below the minimum required value of 2.5V with a partially discharged battery.

 ### Caliper power supply from the attachment battery

 If the attachment is not permanently attached to the caliper, this should not be used and the caliper should be powered from the internal battery.
 In the case of a permanent connection, this should be considered: as a rule, the time needed to recharge the battery is at least an order of magnitude shorter than the time needed to find a battery store and buy one.
 And as we know, batteries discharge at the least expected moment...
 In addition, the system (including the caliper) can then be powered by any charger (if the battery is discharged).